How to Differentiate Between DTG and DTF Printing Methods

 5) Cost & Profit: DTG vs DTF (Realistic View)

-DTG cost basics (common ranges)
+DTG cost basics (common drivers)

 • Light garments: ink + pretreat + labor + blank